Surendra Kumar Datta: YMCA leader

 He succeeded K. T. Paul as general secretary of Young Men's Christian Association(YMCA) and eventually became president of the Indian YMCA.
 He worked as national secretary of the YMCAs of India, Burma, and Ceylon(present Sri Lanka) from 1919 to 1927.
 He along with K.T.
 Paul and V.S.
 Azariah were the prominent YMCA leaders, though, YMCA didn't directly involve in politics as it was run by the financial support of foreign donors beside an evangelistic agency, formed under the initiatives of missionaries; however, under the leadership of K.T.
 Paul and S.K.
 Datta, they made the YMCA known and respected not only in India but also in Europe and North America.
-He served as president of the All India Conference of Indian Christians in 1925, 1933, and 1934.
+He served as president of the AICIC in 1925, 1933, and 1934.
 After a lengthy service with YMCA, S.K.
 Datta was also associated with WSCF along with his wife Rena Datta.
 In June 1918, he was appointed a member of the Order of the British Empire (MBE) for services in the YMCA during the First World War.

 National delegate

 He served as a nominated[appointed] member of Central Legislative Assembly to represent Indian Christian community, before Indian independence and Indian partition, from 1924 to 1926, and gave an address at the International Missionary Council meeting held at Lake Mohonk in 1921 and Jerusalem in 1928.
 As an Indian Christian delegate, he attended Second Round Table Conference held in London between September and December 1931—K.T.
 Paul and S.K.
 Dutta, though not followers of Gandhi and represented Indian christian community, they indeed made efforts to bring reconciliation among the opposing leaders who took part in the conference, including Gandhi, Sarojini Naidu, Madan Mohan Malaviya, Muhammad Iqbal, Ghanshyam Das Birla, Mirza Ismail, and more.

 As an editor of YMCA's periodical The Young Men of India, he edited many articles like India and racial relationships and promoted national consciousness among the Indian Christians during the national movement.
-By 1930, prominent Indian christian(Protestant) leaders like V.S.
+By 1930, prominent Indian Christian(Protestant) leaders like V.S.
 Azaraih, K.T.
 Paul, V. Chakkarai(V. Chakka Rai), and S.K.
 Dutta have come to conclusions that Indian christians would best integrate themselves into national life if they didn't cast themselves as a separate political entity.
 They also realized that a separate Christian electorate would further alienate them from national culture and amount to a form of compulsory segregation.
 In 1930, All Indian Christian Council proclaimed that "the place of a minority in a nation is its value to the whole nation and not merely to itself."[sic]
 In Second Round Table conference, both K.T.
 Paul and S.K.
 Datta representing Protestants took a determined stand against turning Indian Christians into a Communal political entity by Britain—imposing on them Communal representation, Communal electorate, and other Communal safeguards.

 A biography of S.K.
 Datta with name S.K.
 Datta and his people was published by Margarita Barns.